EdgarLozano185519/100-Days-of-Python/r1-log.md

 ### R1D36
 Today I was very productive.
 I learned about authenticating to apps, if authentication is needed, using API keys and other information.

-That lead me to create a rain alert app.
+That lead me to create a umbrella alert app.
 When ran, the application will check a weather api, and notify you if you need an umbrella via text message.
 It's a simple app, but I'm glad this gives me an opportunity to learn about APIs.
+### R1D37
+Today I wrote a cool app to track stock for Tesla from last two days.
+[View readme.](projects-source/day37/stock-news/readme.md)